 I am also wondering whether स्वाति Swati has any relationship to the goddess of music सरस्वती Saraswati.
 Saraswati is also a nadi running down the front of the body connected to one of the petals of the root chakra.

-What is more important than kechari mudra in a daily yogic practice is pranayama for cleansing the body at the level of the nadis, and moving prana through the chakras to assist in their unfolding - because we can work on spiritual consciousness development from the outside in as well as the inside out.
+So although the GV13 points suggests kechari mudra, what is more important than kechari mudra in a daily yogic practice is pranayama for cleansing the body at the level of the nadis, and moving prana through the chakras to assist in their unfolding - because we can work on spiritual consciousness development from the outside in as well as the inside out.
 And because Swati as GV13 is associated with the throat chakra being linked with the heart chakra (anahata controls the element air, Vayu) it is important for the seeker to express things we communicate through the throat (speech, writing, singing) coming from a space of love.
-These things are suggested by the spiritual dimension of Swati.
+When Chandra, the moon/mind sits in Swati nakshatra it suggests to me mental control of prana (this is a more advanced form of pranayama, not even needing the gross breath but simply moving prana with the mind - anywhere where moving it in the body or out of the body and filling a space with it or even into someone else).
+Such is our power.

 GV13 陶道 (táo dào)